- The Washington Times - Wednesday, October 29, 2025

 He paused and then added bluntly, “He did elect Trump.”

-This year’s races are widely seen as a bellwether for next year’s congressional elections, when Democrats will have to figure out what to do about their most recent president as they face voters nationwide.
+The races this year are widely seen as a bellwether for congressional elections next year, when Democrats will have to determine their approach to the president as they face voters nationwide.

 Advertisement

-Mark Rozell, a political science professor at George Mason University, said next year’s candidates are likely watching to see how Ms. Spanberger fares.
+Mark Rozell, a political science professor at George Mason University, said midterm candidates are likely watching to see how Ms. Spanberger fares.

 “Should she succeed in this race, other Democrats may take the lesson for next year not to openly embrace the Biden record,” Mr. Rozell said.